 To calibrate MiMA relative to the observed atmosphere, we compare the annual cycle of the extratropical average 100 hPa meridional heat flux (a proxy for vertical wave propagation into the stratosphere) in MiMA against ERA-I in Fig. 5.
 In the zonally symmetric control integration (grey), upward wave activity is weak, with a muted annual cycle consistent with the muted annual cycle in temperature gradients associated with the thick mixed layer.
-The addition of midlatitude topography (orange curves) dramatically increases wave propagation in the winter, but also helps reduce it in the summer.
-Wave 2 topography appears more effective in generating upward propagating wave activity, reaching levels on par with ERA-I.
+The additional of midlatitude topography (orange curves) dramatically increases wave propagation in the winter, but also helps reduce it in the summer.
+With the control mixed layer depth, wave 2 topography appears more effective in generating upward propagating wave activity - reaching levels on par with ERA-I - but there is a tendency for a lag in the annual cycle, especially with wave 1 topography.
+This is associated in part with the deep mixed layer depth in the control configuration, and improves - especially for wave 1 - when the mixed layer is reduced (green curves), as detailed in the next sub-section.

-As shown in Fig. 4b, topography cools the cold point region by up to about 1 K, but with little impact on its height.
+As shown in Fig. 4b, topography cools the cold region by up to about 1 K, but with little impact on its height.
 We also find that the cooling is not linear with the amplitude of topography at the surface.
 Curiously, there is more cooling of the TTL with 2 km topography than 4 km topography for both wave 1 and 2.
 Fig. 5 suggest that the wave activity may saturate relatively quickly in MiMA, in contrast to the dry dynamical core explored by Gerber (2012), where larger topography induced more cooling.